virteal/Inox/README.md

 if: void ? then out( "true" )  ~~ nothing, void is falsy
 ```

-Verbs that expect a _boolean_ value will sometimes _coerce_ the value of an unexpected type into a _boolean_ value, using a very simple rule : everything is true.
+Verbs that expect a _boolean_ value will sometimes _coerce_ the value of an unexpected type into a _boolean_ value, using a very simple rule : everything but boolean false is true.
 This is rarely something usefull and using `?`and the _falsy_ logic generaly makes more sense.
 But it is fast.

 Constants are verbs that push a specific value onto the data stack, like `true`, `false` and `void` that push `1`, `0` and `void` respectively.